 She looked over her shoulder at him; a trembling smile and questioning look.
 He smiled back and nodded, his chin thrust out to sea though it broke his heart.
 His arm was heavy as he withdrew it from her.
 He already missed the warm satin texture of her firm, tanned, torso and the press of her chest on his.
 She turned to kiss him with a soft touch of salt-rimed lips.
 A bittersweet taste.

-As she transformed, the lovely legs she had never gotten entirely used to scaled and fused to end in the broad fan that would now push her through the waves.
-She sank under the water and was gone.
+As she transformed, the lovely legs she had never gotten used to scaled and fused to end in the broad fan that would now push her through the waves.
+She sank into the water and was gone.

 She was free and what was love but being able to give her that.
 She pushed off into the trough and was soon out of sight.
 He waited at the breakers’ edge until the moon set and night became the darkness before dawn.
 While she was with him, they had loved with the certainty and power of the tide.
 His heart had followed the rhythm of hers.
 He knew it would never beat the same way again.

-One of the men slowed and stopped.
+One man slowed and stopped.
 “Hey, buddy it’s catch and release here.
 Right?”

 He nodded and kept moving.
-He didn’t live far away, but it would be the longest drive he’d ever taken.
+Though close to home it would be the longest drive he’d ever taken.

 * * *